lab-sigma/IterativeDominanceWebsite/index.md

-## Reinforcement Learning for Iterative Dominance Elimination
+## Introduction

-This is a test to see if GitHub Pages is actually working, and putting the text in the right places
+The Reinforcement Learning for Iterative Dominance Elimination competition aims to improve the process of iteratively eliminating dominated strategies in multi-agent systems.
+An action _a_ is **dominated** by another action _a'_ if playing _a_ always results in a lower reward than playing _a'_.
+Thus, it is beneficial for agents to remove dominated actions, as it is never in a utility-maximizing agent's best interest to play a dominated action.
+Notably, after eliminating some dominated actions, other actions may then start to become dominated and thus require an additional iteration of dominance elimination.
+Therefore, if one could find an efficient way to eliminate dominated strategies, that could drastically simplify the process of learning optimal strategies in many games